gomessguii/ansible-k3s-setup/README.md

 worker01 ansible_host=192.168.1.21 ansible_user=worker ansible_ssh_pass=123456
 ~~~

-2. Install the K3s on your Control Plane node running:
+2. To install the K3s on your Control Plane node run this:

 ~~~ batch
 ansible-playbook controlplane.yml -i inventory.ini  --ask-become-pass
 ~~~
 Copy the token printed, you will need it

-3. Install K3s and register the control plane on your worker nodes running:
+3. To install K3s and register the control plane on your worker nodes run this:

 ~~~ batch
 ansible-playbook workers.yml -i inventory.ini  --ask-become-pass